 These three ebooks are only available from this website.

-Following purchase, they can be downloaded as PDF files for use within the home, or school / tertiary institution local network.
+Following purchase, they can be downloaded as PDF files for use within the home, or school / tertiary institution local server network.

 Copyright applies – distribution outside the stated areas is prohibited.